 Internally this has a 65C02 second processor unit, a Retroclinic Datacentre and single Compact Flash card partitioned into two 500Mb drives.
 Partition 0 is part formatted to host a Level 3 Econet file system and station 100 can act as a Level 3 file server on the Econet.
 (The main file server is an Archimedes A5000 with two 500Mb SD card hard drives, two 3.5" floppy drives and this runs Acorn Level 4 server software.)

 Both Masters are fitted with dual OS3.20/OS3.50 switchable ROMs also by Retroclinic.

 In addition BBC model B microcomputers with either 8271 or 1770 DFS interfaces fitted are used for those titles which will only work on a BBC model B or on a model B with a 8271 DFS.
 Several of the BBC model Bs have an Econet interface.
 An external Datacentre can be fitted to any of these model Bs or spare Masters.

-Manuals, etc. are scanned at 300 dpi on a Canoscan LIDE 200 USB scanner attached to a laptop running Windows Vista.
-Scans are loaded into MS Word to re-compile the manuals and then converted to pdf format for the web site.
+Manuals, etc. are scanned at 300 dpi on a Canoscan LIDE 400 USB scanner attached to a PC running Windows 10.
+Scans are edited in MS Paint and Windows Photo Gallery and then converted to pdf format for the web site.
 Sometimes manuals are scanned direct to jpeg files and stored for later conversion to pdfs.
 This is a faster method of archiving the documents and is used when the archiving is done off-site.

 The Archive also holds a number of peripheral devices which can be used to enable software which requires them to be tested.
 These devices include concept keyboards, mice, trackerballs, plotters, joysticks, barcode readers, light pens and EPROM programmers.